Damdrara/greyhack-scripts/README.md

 **Optional dependency:** `metaxploit.so`

+## discover v1.0
+Runs whois, nmap and scanrouter on a target ip

 ## decipher v2.0
 An improved version of the game's own `decipher` tool, allowing the user to not only decipher: